AdaCore/gnatstudio/docs/users_guide/debugging.rst

 *Lines with code*

-  In this area, blue dots are present next to lines for which the debugger has debug information, in other words, lines that have been compiled with debug information and for which the compiler has generated some code.
-Currently, there is no check when you try to set a breakpoint on a non dotted line: this will simply send the breakpoint command to the underlying debugger, and usually (e.g in the case of gdb) result in setting a breakpoint at the closest location that matches the file and line that you specified.
+  In this area, blue dots are shown next to lines for which the debugger has debug information.
+These are lines that have been compiled with debug information and for which the compiler has generated some code.
+If you try to set a breakpoint on a non dotted line, GPS will send the breakpoint command to the underlying debugger, and usually (e.g in the case of `gdb`) results in setting a breakpoint at the closest location to the file and line you specified.

 *Current line executed*
   This is a green arrow showing the line about to be executed.